 This post may contain affiliate links.
 Please read our disclosure policy.

 Naturally sweet, smooth and creamy, mashed sweet potatoes are one of my favorite side dishes and have proud placement on my Thanksgiving and Holiday tables.
-The natural sweetness of the sweet potato pairs so well with savory meals (especially turkey) and it’s so easy to make and to customize.
+The natural sweetness of the sweet potato pairs so well with savory meals (especially roasted turkey breast) and it’s so easy to make and to customize.

 Want to save this recipe?